 The Sheila C. Johnson Design Center (SJDC) at Parsons The New School for Design presents Art, Environment, Action!
 Over its nearly four-month run, this creative laboratory will bring together a diverse cross-section of artists, designers, architects, dancers, chefs, and scientists, working at the intersections of art, pedagogy, and ecology.
 Designed as a “toy box” of possibilities, the gallery will be continually transformed through dynamic programs that will rely on public participation.
 Visitors are invited to sign up for workshops, off-site explorations, walks, dialogues, and other interactive exchanges led by the artists, encouraging their active engagement as makers and thinkers.
 Artifacts of these exchanges will seed subsequent dialogue and interaction in the gallery.
+Programs include:

 - Chez Panisse chef Jerome Waag, of the art/food collective, OPENrestaurant, will trace the ecology of the Atlantic Ocean through a culinary exploration of cod that includes a food-gathering safari and a cooking class.

 - Futurefarmers, the collective founded by Amy Franceschini, will lead an ethno-botanical examination of New York City, which includes, in collaboration with Studio-X, an architectural workshop.

 - During her two-week residency, Beatriz da Costa and her collaborators will develop an Anti-Cancer-Survival Kit incorporating print, online, smartphone, and physical objects for people living with cancer, as well as their friends and family.
 She will also lead workshops in anti-cancer cooking and gardening.